Generalizations of Edge Overlap to Weighted and Directed Networks: Introduction

 Humans interact with each other both online and in-person, forming and dissolving social ties throughout our lives.
-The flexible architecture of networks or graphs make them a useful paradigm for modeling these complex relationships at the individual, group, and population levels.
-Social network nodes typically represent individuals, and edges the connections between individuals, such as friendships, sexual contacts, or cell phone calls.
+The flexible architecture of networks, or graphs, make them a useful paradigm for modeling these complex relationships at the individual, group, and population levels.
+Social network nodes typically represent individuals and edges the connections between individuals, such as friendships, sexual contacts, or cell phone calls.
 Social networks have been shown to have a direct impact on public health \cite{Chris,Chris2,Fowl,Fowl2,Good}.

-For example, a recent study examined the social networks of households in Malegaon, India, finding that households that refuse to have their children vaccinated against polio have a disproportionate number of social ties to other vaccine-reluctant and vaccine-refusing households \cite{Polio}.
+For example, a recent study on polio examined the social networks of households in Malegaon, India.
+Each household was assigned to one of three categories based on their polio vaccine status: pro-vaccine (accepted the vaccine the first time), vaccine-reluctant (initially resisted but eventually accepted the vaccine), and vaccine-refusing (never accepted the vaccine).
+Vaccine-refusing households had a greater proportion of their ties to vaccine-reluctant and vaccine-refusing households than pro-vaccine households did, indicating clustering of households by their vaccine status \cite{Polio}.
 Several studies have now successfully modeled the spread of epidemics through various populations, finding that different network structures have an effect on the potential efficacy of an intervention \cite{Banerjee, Valente, VanderWeele}.
 Studies have also leveraged network properties to target highly connected individuals in public health interventions \cite{Kim2}.
 The structure of connections in contact networks have also been shown to affect statistical power in cluster randomized trials \cite{Banerjee, Staples}.
-Additionally, new classes of connectivity-informed study designs for cluster randomized trials have been proposed recently, and these designs appear to simultaneously improve public health impact and detect intervention effects \cite{Banerjee, Kim, Harling}.
+Additionally, new classes of connectivity-informed study designs for cluster randomized trials have been proposed recently, and these designs can be used to achieve the dual goal of studying the effect of the proposed new intervention and controlling the epidemic simultaneously \cite{Banerjee, Kim, Harling}.
 There is also accumulating evidence that the habits of our friends influence our own behavior, such as the uptake of smoking or lifestyle choices that can lead to obesity \cite{Chris, Chris2, Fowl, Fowl2}.
 Moreover, electronic billing records have been used to study patient-physician interaction networks to learn about structural properties of these networks and how these properties are associated with the quality and cost of health care \cite{Landon, Kim, Sima}.